-J-PAL’s Governance Initiative (GI) funds randomized evaluations of interventions designed to improve participation in the political and policy process, reduce corruption and leakages, and improve state capacity.
-GI's Spring 2017 RFP round is now closed.
-Decisions will be announced in early May.
+J-PAL’s Governance Initiative (GI) funds randomized evaluations of interventions designed to improve participation in the political and policy process, reduce corruption and leakages, and strengthen state capacity.
+GI's Spring 2020 call for proposals is now open, with a proposal deadline of 11:59pm ET on Friday, March 20, 2020.
+Funding decisions will be announced during the week of May 11.

-By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for organizations and governments in developing countries, as well as the donors who provide support to these countries, so that policies can be guided by scientific evidence on what works (or does not work).
+By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

 Request for Proposals: Application Documents

-GI has funded over fifty evaluations to date.
+GI has funded over 100 projects to date.

-If you have any questions related to J-PAL's Governance Initiative, please email Initiative Manager Yuen Ho.
+If you have any questions related to J-PAL's Governance Initiative, please email Initiative Manager David Alzate.